wagtail/wagtail/docs/howto/settings.rst

 Wagtail requires several common Django middleware modules to work and cover basic security.
 Wagtail provides its own middleware to cover these tasks:

 ``SiteMiddleware``
   Wagtail routes pre-defined hosts to pages within the Wagtail tree using this middleware.
-For configuring sites, see :ref:`wagtail_site_admin`.

 ``RedirectMiddleware``
   Wagtail provides a simple interface for adding arbitrary redirects to your site and this module makes it happen.